Pride of America cruise ship arrives at Pearl Harbor Shipyard

 |0

-This work, Pride of America cruise ship arrives at Pearl Harbor Shipyard, by Claudia LaMantia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pride of America cruise ship arrives at Pearl Harbor Shipyard, by Dave Amodo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT